Like a dog and pony show without dogs. Or ponies.

 The print and online samples throughout this site (and collected below) demonstrate the kind of thinking I bring to objectives.
 As you look through them, you’ll see a lot of variety in the style and tone.
 That’s because I see my role as capturing and using the client’s voice, rather than mine.

-Plymate Image Mats, Shelbyville, Indiana
+Plymate Image Mats, Shelbyville, IN

 Objective: Create differentiation in product perceived as commodity.